cameronosmond/realYoutubeMusic/README.md

 ## Note on Google OAuth Verification

 - This app uses Google OAuth2 for authentification.
-Since it will have fewer than 100 users, it is not verified by Google
+Because it requests sensitive information, this app would need to be verified by Google to be published.
+Since this project is intended for personal and portfolio use only, I have not completed this verification process.
+If you are an employer or reviewer and would like to try the app, I can add your Google account to the test users list upon request.
-- When signing in, users may see a warning about the app being unverified, they may safely proceed
+- When signing in, users may see a warning about the app being unverified, they may safely proceed.
-- If the project were to scale beyond 100 users, completing Google's verification process would be required
+- Google does not allow more than 100 test users.

 ## Getting Started